 If payments fall more than one month behind, MA is stopped effective the first day of the following month.
-Benefits are not reapproved until the customer pays all past due premiums.
+Benefits are not re-approved until the customer pays all past due premiums.

-Term Definition , , An AHCCCS FTW premium is calculated for all customers who qualify for: AHCCCS Medical Services under an AHCCCS FTW coverage group; or AHCCCS FTW - ALTCS HCBS services.
+Term Definition Freedom to Work (FTW) An AHCCCS FTW premium is calculated for all customers who qualify for: • AHCCCS Medical Services under an AHCCCS FTW coverage group; or • AHCCCS FTW - ALTCS HCBS services.